uhapppy/gravity-visual/README.md

   # NOTE

-  the programm is not realy well optimized and python is note the best for simulation like that so you will have some limitation dependent on your hardware
+  the programm is not realy well optimized and python is note the best for simulation like that so you will have some limitation dependent on your hardware i test it on different computer
+  * on a computer with a gtx 1660ti and i5 9600k the maximum body to have a fluid experience is about 2000 without trace and collision with collision is about 200 and with trace is about 200 too